section-engineering-education/engineering-education/articles/vue2-crud-app-with-localstorage/index.md

 ---

-Each book needs a unique id, we will use javascript Math.random function to generate unique ids.
+Each book needs a unique id, we will use javascript Math.random method to generate unique ids.

 ---